typelevel/cats-effect/docs/tutorial.md

 Take a look at `transmit`, observe that both input and output actions are created by invoking `IO.blocking` which return the actions encapsulated in a (suspended in) `IO`.
-We can also just embed the actions by calling `IO(action)`, but when dealing with input/output actions it is advised to use instead `IO.blocking(action)`.
+We can also just embed the actions by calling `IO(action)`, but when dealing with input/output actions it is advised that you instead use `IO.blocking(action)`.
 This way we help cats-effect to better plan how to assign threads to actions.
 We will return to this topic when we introduce _fibers_ later on in this tutorial.